 Stay at Islands of Siankaba for 3 nights

 On arrival into Livingstone you will be met and privately transferred upstream from Victoria Falls to Islands of Siankaba.
 The lodge has a fabulous location on a quiet stretch of the Zambezi with the accommodation located on two private islands which are connected by rope bridges and enjoy wonderful views.
 You will stay here for three nights in a luxury tented room with all meals, house drinks and selected activities included.
 This is the perfect spot to relax on an unspoilt stretch of the river.
 You are further from the Falls here (yet still within easy reach) but the peace and tranquility on offer is hard to beat.
-There are plenty of activities to choose from including: mokoro trips, river cruises, village and school visits, island tours, fishing and island picnics, as well as the all-important visit to the Falls.
+There are plenty of activities to choose from including: mokoro trips, river cruises, village visits, island tours, fishing and island picnics, as well as the all-important visit to the Falls.
 There is also a lovely spa where selected treatments are on offer.

 Days 4 - 8 : Lower Zambezi, Zambia